missystar/Went/User-Guide.md

 :exclamation: AIMSICD is not yet able to detect this type of message.
 You may [help us adding that feature](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues/69)!

-If AIMSICD intercepts a Flash SMS (Type 0), you will immediately see an Alert on your screen:
+If AIMSICD intercepts Silent SMS (Type 0), you will immediately see an Alert on your screen:

 ![SilentSMS-Alert](https://raw.githubusercontent.com/SecUpwN/Android-IMSI-Catcher-Detector/master/SCREENSHOTS/SilentSMS-Alert.png)